-One user confessed, “There are many good answers here, but this is the one for me.
+One person confessed, “There are many good answers here, but this is the one for me.
 Absolutely, devastatingly soul-crushing.
 Terrifying, horrifying, dreadful, and hopeless.
 And challenging to watch grotesque violence.
-Antichrist is the best film I'll NEVER recommend.”
+Antichrist is the best film I'll never recommend.”

 “I recommend Gummo.
 Harmony Korine.
-What a strange mind that guy has,” one said.
+What a strange mind that guy has,” one movie fan said.
 “I call Gummo my personal tape from The Ring,” joked another.

-“I've never finished it.
-My skin crawls, and I start to feel ill.
+A third person stated, “I've never finished it.
+My skin crawls and I start to feel ill.
 I'm not sure what it is, but I can't do it.
 I watch other controversial indie flicks without issue.
 Welcome to the Dollhouse is a heavily rewatched movie for me.
 I also love horror.
 But Gummo and I can't mesh.”

-“Hopefully, this is what you're looking for; The Killing of a Sacred Deer is a fantastic movie.
-It makes you feel uncomfortable from the very first shot.
+“Hopefully, this is what you're looking for — The Killing of a Sacred Deer is a fantastic movie.
+It makes you feel uncomfortable from the very first shot,” a movie buff shared.

-“If you like that one, also check out The Lobster.
-Both are the same director (Yorgos Lanthimos) and star, Colin Farrell.”
+They added, “If you like that one, also check out The Lobster.
+Both are the same director (Yorgos Lanthimos) and star Colin Farrell.”

-“Martyrs,” shared one.
-“That movie had me feeling REALLY bad for weeks.
+“Martyrs,” shared one person.
+“That movie had me feeling really bad for weeks.
 Every time someone asks for a scary movie, I recommend it.
 That is, without a doubt, the most horrifying movie I have seen.”

-“Irreversible was also a tough watch, both of those movies I watched blind without knowing anything about them, and I would recommend that you do the same.
-You WILL feel bad, and they will be stuck in your mind long after watching them.”
+They continued, “Irreversible was also a tough watch.
+Both of those movies I watched blind without knowing anything about them and I would recommend that you do the same.
+You WILL feel bad and they will be stuck in your mind long after watching them.”

 One person suggested, “It's not gross or horrific, but the movie Fearless with Jeff Bridges left me feeling disoriented and bemused for days after I watched it.
 Although it's a great movie, I have no idea why it's been mostly forgotten.”

-“Cube,” one explained.
+“Cube,” one film lover said.
 “Strangers wake up trapped in a small cube and have to make their way through other similar cubes — only some cubes contain gruesome death traps.
 It does not go where you think it will, and the ending is surprising and cynical.”

-“Possessor,” shared one.
+“Possessor,” said one peraon.
 “It's a movie about someone putting their mind, through technology, not physically, into someone else's body to carry out assassinations.”